cpchalk/gpcheckx/README.md

 diagonals to a the word difference set might result in the correct word acceptor being built.

-The options
+The option pair

- -diagonals 'diff2suffix'
+ -diagonals -diff2name 'diff2suffix'

- -diff2name 'diff2suffix'
+indicates that all possible diagonals are to be added to gpname.diff2 and saved to gpname.diff2'diff2suffix'.

-indicates that all possible diagonals are to be added to gpname.diff2'diff2suffix', and this enlarged set of word differences is to be used to build the word acceptor and reduce words in subsequent processing.
+This enlarged set of word differences is to be used to build the word acceptor and reduce words in subsequent processing.